Postipuisto central quarter

 Agile housing

 The building types within block are designed to meet the needs of differing developers and clients.
-The “DNA chain” therein formed allows for their flexible development and location within the block.
+The block accommodates several different household types with different income levels by combining affordable housing, co-housing and rental apartments.

 Common lobby